drewtunney/CitiBike-Mapper/README.md

-### [CitiBike Mapper](http://nycbikemapper.herokuapp.com/) gives you directions to the nearest available CitiBike and will drop you off at the closest available dock to your destination.
+### [CitiBike Mapper](http://nycbikemapper.herokuapp.com/) gives you directions to the nearest available CitiBike and will drop you off your CitiBike at the closest available dock to your destination.

 ##### External Data: CitiBike's live [station feed](http://citibikenyc.com/stations/json).
 This feed is updated every minute by CitiBike.
 It will also be refreshed in the users browser every minute.